 Define Your Entity Make sure your name, role, and expertise are clearly defined in articles and profiles.

 Engineer for AI Visibility Use schema, backlinks, and media mentions to strengthen AI recognition.
+For the complete 5-step GEO implementation framework, including entity definition and semantic consistency strategies, explore our technical guide.

 Monitor Continuously Track how AI engines and stakeholders cite you — and refine accordingly.